MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 ## Upgrade to System Center 1801 - Virtual Machine Manager

-The following sections provide information about how to upgrade to System Center 1801 - VMM.
+The following sections provide information about how to upgrade to VMM 1801.
 Also includes upgrade steps, and tasks you should complete after the upgrade finishes.

 ## Requirements and limitations